What is a DHI Hair Transplant?

 DHI Hair Transplant Consultation

-Your first meeting with our hair transplant surgeon will cover:
+All patients will receive a 1-1 consultation with their Surgeon.
+During your first meeting with our hair transplant surgeons will cover:

 - Diagnostic assessment: Dermoscopic evaluation of follicle miniaturisation and donor zone mapping.